Top Tips for Preventing Tooth Decay in Children

 Brushing Basics

-Teaching your kids to brush twice a day is the cornerstone of good oral hygiene.
+Teaching your kids to brush twice daily is the cornerstone of good oral hygiene.
 Use a pea-sized amount of fluoride toothpaste and a soft-bristled toothbrush.
-For children under 2 years, consult with your dentist about whether to use fluoride toothpaste.
+For children under 2 years, consult your dentist about using fluoride toothpaste.
 Make brushing fun by using brushes that feature their favorite characters or playing a song to time them for two minutes.

 Flossing Fundamentals

 Flossing isn’t just for adults!
-Starting flossing early helps prevent decay between teeth where brushes can’t reach.
-You can use floss sticks if traditional string floss is tricky for little hands.
+Starting early helps prevent decay between teeth where brushes can’t reach.
+If traditional string floss is tricky for little hands, you can use floss sticks.

 Healthy Eating Habits